nextcord/nextcord/docs/api.rst

     .. attribute:: mention_spam

-        This rule checks if the number of mentions in the message is more than the maximum allowed the number of mentions allowed.
+        This rule checks if the number of mentions in the message is more than the maximum allowed.

 .. class:: KeywordPresetType